 Instructor Dan Strong notes that you need basic Excel skills to get through the 174 lectures that will take you from the basics to far more advanced stuff.
 VBA works equally well in all versions of Microsoft Office, so don’t hold back.
 With newer versions, you will have more VBA Commands in your control.

-You can also take a look at the slightly shorter Visual Basic for Excel – Microsoft VBA Excel Tutorial course for creating your own scripts using the VBA Programming Language.
+You can also take a look at the slightly shorter Visual Basic for Excel – Microsoft VBA Excel Tutorial course (no longer available) for creating your own scripts using the VBA Programming Language.

 Name Your Favorite Excel Learning Tutorial